loota/js_form_dependency/readme.md

 --------------------
 Some elements, called slaves in this document, are defined to depend on other elements, called masters in this document.

+Triggering value is by default any value other than empty string in the HTML input element.

 At minimum, the dependency manager takes a master and a slave, and adds an event to the onchange and onkeyup events on the master.
-In this event the dependency manager checks if the value of the master matches the triggering value and if it does, it initiates an effect on the slaves.
+In these events the dependency manager checks if the value of the master matches the triggering value and if it does, it initiates an effect on the slaves.

+Tha masters and slaves can be passed as arrays and in that case, any master having the triggering value will cause the effect upon all the slaves.

-These are the predefined effects: hide, disable, enable and wipe (set the element as disabled and remove the value, or if impossible, set a default value)
+The effect can be passed as a string, which should be one of the following: hide, disable, enable or wipe.
+Wipe sets the element as disabled and removes the value, or if removing is impossible as with select lists, set a default value.

 A custom effect can be supplied in an object, which must contain two functions: one for defining the effect when master is assigned the defined value, and one for defining what happens when the master no longer has the defined value.